 On December 8, 2010, a Deed of Assignment was made and executed between the Parent Company and DMCI-HI, the former being the "Assignor" and the latter being the "Assignee".
 The Parent Company offered to assign, transfer and convey all of its rights, ownership and interest over its shares in DMCI-PC and DMCI-MC.
-The said transaction resulted to a gain on disposal of investment in the amount of \$\mathbb{P}41.38\$ million presented in the consolidated statements of comprehensive income (see Note 23).
+The said transaction resulted to a gain on disposal of investment in the amount of P41.38 million presented in the consolidated statement of comprehensive income (see Note 23).